Dissipation-induced topological insulators: A no-go theorem and a recipe: Introduction

 An interesting class of quantum-correlated states are those distinguished by topology \cite{nakahara}.
-A topologically-nontrivial state of matter cannot be deformed into a trivial one without crossing a quantum phase transition and closing a gap.
-For many years the only known examples of such states were provided by the quantum Hall effect and exotic spin-liquids \cite{wen}.
-In recent years it has been theoretically predicted \cite{kane05a,kane05b,bernevig06}, and experimentally verified \cite{konig07,hsieh08}, that topologically-nontrivial states can occur in much simpler systems, such as band insulators and mean-field superconductors \cite{hasan10,qi11,bernevig}.
-In most cases, time-reversal and/or particle-hole conjugation symmetry is needed to furnish the topological protection.
-At the boundary between two noninteracting topologically-different systems (e.g., the boundary between a topologically-nontrivial system and the vacuum) gapless edge modes must exist, which can be neither localized by disorder nor gapped by any perturbation (provided it is not strong enough to close the bulk gap with deloclaized states and does not break the basic symmetries mentioned above).
-For quadratic fermionic models, a complete topological classification of the possible states has been achieved \cite{schnyder08a,schnyder08b,kitaev09,ryu10}.
-Basic examples are 2D Chern insulators (lattice integer quantum Hall states with no net magnetic field) with broken time-reversal symmetry, which feature chiral edge modes moving in a certain direction; 2D and 3D time-reversal-invariant topological insulators, whose edge modes are helical, with the direction of motion and spin locked to each other; and 1D superconducting wires with Majorana zero energy states at their ends \cite{kitaev01}.
-Topological states are also characterized by quantized response functions, such as the Hall conductivity for Chern insulators, and the magnetoelectric response for topological insulators~\cite{qi11,bernevig}.
+A topologically-nontrivial state of matter cannot be deformed into a trivial one without crossing a quantum phase transition and closing a gap~\cite{wen}.
+As has been realized more recently, both theoretically~\cite{kane05a,kane05b,bernevig06} and experimentally~\cite{koenig07,hsieh08}, such states may occur even in relatively simple systems, such as band insulators and mean-field superconductors \cite{hasan10,qi11,bernevig}.
+In most cases, symmetries (e.g., time-reversal and/or particle-hole conjugation) are needed to furnish the topological protection.
+At the boundary between two noninteracting topologically-different systems (e.g., between a topologically-nontrivial system and the vacuum) gapless edge modes must exist, which are immune to localization by disorder and to gapping by any perturbation which is not strong enough to close the bulk gap and does not break the relevant symmetries.
+For quadratic fermionic models, a complete topological classification of the possible states has been achieved \cite{schnyder08,schnyder09,kitaev09,ryu10}.
+Topological states are also characterized by quantized response functions, such as the Hall conductivity for Chern insulators (integer quantum Hall states on a lattice)~\cite{qi11,bernevig}.